OUDSL/openrefine-tutorial/index.md

 ## Data Types
 Data in OpenRefine is auto-sorted into one of three data types: text, numbers, or date.
-There are subtle color differences to indicate the different types - apologies to all the color-blind users.
+There are subtle color differences to indicate the different types - apologies to our color-blind users.
 Looking at your table, you should see 4 columns with data in green.
 The #affected+missing, the #affected+dead, #geo+lat, and #geo+long.

 Since each data types has some slightly different functionality, you may want to change the data type.
 As an example, we can change #date+reported to the date format.